Research by: Mor Levi, Assaf Dahan, and Amit Serper

 Reconnaissance and lateral movement commands launched from the secondary web shell.

-The threat actor exfiltrated stolen data using multiple different channels including web shells, PIVY, and hTran.
+The threat actor exfiltrated stolen data using multiple different channels including web shells and hTran.

 In an attempt to hide the contents of the stolen data, the threat actor used winrar to compress and password-protect it.
 The winrar binaries and compressed data were found mostly in the Recycle Bin folder, a TTP that was previously observed in APT10-related attacks, as well as others.
 This threat actor is known to stage the data in multi-part archives before exfiltration.